nvimtools/none-ls.nvim/doc/BUILTINS.md

 #### Notes

-- This source is similar in function to `printenv` where it shows value of environment variable, however this source uses `vim.loop.os_getenv` instead of `printenv` thus making it cross-platform.
+- This source is similar in function to `printenv` where it shows value of environment variable, however this source uses `vim.uv.os_getenv` instead of `printenv` thus making it cross-platform.